 Libraries - computers and internet

 Wi-fi is available for library members bringing their own laptops or devices into the library.
-If you are a member you can use the library’s wi-fi for free by showing your e+ card or membership card.
+If you are a member you can use the library’s wi-fi for free by showing your e+ card or membership card in order to obtain the password.

 There are computers in all our libraries for public use.
 Please read our internet use policy before using our computers.